 If you are a beneficiary and you feel that your trustee is failing to administer the trust in your best interest, then you are empowered to take action to demand that the trustee perform or even to remove the trustee.
 Typically, you need to rely on an attorney who has expertise in trust and estate litigation to assist.
 Sometimes these matters can be resolved outside of court, but often they must be addressed through a probate court proceeding-you will need a good attorney to assist you in navigating through this process.

-When you create a living trust, one of the biggest decisions you make is choosing a successor trustee that will do what is in the best interest of your and your family.
-Please visit our website at www.SanJoseElderLaw.com, or call (408) 286-2122 to schedule your complimentary consultation if you would like to discuss successor trustee and planning options.
+When you create a living trust, one of the biggest decisions you make is choosing a successor trustee that will do what is in the best interest of you and your family.
+Please call (408) 217-2977 to schedule your complimentary consultation if you would like to discuss successor trustee and planning options.